7-fl/Supervisor_frequency_server/README.md

 ### Potential Problems:
 If the server is killed, a client without a frequency will remain alive, and it could send an allocate request to the server while the server is down causing the client to crash.

 I did not understand the "discussion" about the state of the server.
-If the server is killed directly it can't execute any code to preserve state or otherwise.
-If the server is killed indirectly, it deallocates any frequency
+As far as I can tell, the state of the server when it dies is exactly the same as the state of the server when it was initially started, so I didn't take any special steps when restarting the server.